-Is it worth it to fix foundation on a house?
+Is it Worth it to Fix Foundation on a House?

-It also means that they will be responsible for the full cost of the repairs.
-When you buy a home with previously repaired foundation damage, there's always a risk that the repairs aren't managed properly or that the previous owner will cut back on expenses to save money.
+When you buy a home with previously repaired foundation damage, there is always a risk that the repairs were not done properly or that the previous owner cut back on expenses.
 By hiring a foundation repair professional, homeowners can avoid the costs of replacing their foundations and all the repairs that come with it in the future.
-Fortunately for potential homebuyers, foundation-related problems are fairly easy to identify with the naked eye when visiting properties or viewing homes online.
+Fortunately for potential homebuyers, foundation-related problems are fairly easy to identify when visiting properties or viewing homes online.
+Home inspection is a good starting point, followed by several quotes from contractors who specialize in foundation repair to get an accurate estimate of the total cost.

-Prices may differ from the national average due to labor, permits, materials, the cause of the damage, the type and severity of the problem, the method of repair, the type of foundation, the accessibility of damage for repairs, the size of the house, the stability of the soil, and the settlement of the foundations.
-While some sellers are reluctant to reveal that the foundations have been repaired, this information can make the home more attractive, since buyers won't have to be responsible for those same repairs in the future.
-In the case of agents who are trying to sell a home with foundation problems to a homebuyer, it should be noted that the amount they would save by negotiating a lower price could make the property better fit their mortgage budget, especially if they still plan to renovate the property in the near future.
+Some sellers may be reluctant to reveal that foundations have been repaired; however, this information can make the home more attractive since buyers will not have to be responsible for those same repairs in the future.
+In cases where agents are trying to sell a home with foundation problems to a homebuyer, negotiating a lower price could make the property better fit their mortgage budget if they plan to renovate in the near future.

 Judy Laubach